MosesECSS03/ecss_ffip/ENHANCED_DATA_PERSISTENCE_GUIDE.md

 2. **Check for visual confirmation**:
    - Form fields with data should have a light green border
-   - You should see "🔄 Form data restored from previous session" message if data was restored

 3. **Test persistence**:
    - Click "🧪 Test Persistence" button to force save current data
    - **Refresh the page** (F5 or Cmd+R)
    - **Verify**: All your entered data should reappear in the form fields
-   - **Look for**: Blue notification saying "🔄 Data restored from previous session"

 4. **Navigate away and back**:
    - Go to another page (like /volunteers)